I asked a bunch of travel bloggers for their ultimate best things to in Ecuador and Ecuador tourist attractions.

 Recommended by Jen from Long Haul Trekkers

 The Pacari chocolate tour takes place in the indigenous Kichwa community in Santa Rita, about three and a half hours outside of Quito.
-The community of fewer than 800 members has been producing chocolate in small scale for over 30 years.
+The community of fewer than 800 members has produced chocolate on a small scale for over 30 years.

 The cacao grown in Santa Rita is entirely organic, uses zero chemicals, and the crops are all maintained by hand.

-They cook over a hot fire while visitors tramp through the mud and through the cacao "chakra."
-The guide tells the history of the specific cacao and shows you what a cacao pod looks like on the inside, as he explains the production from bean to bar.
+They cook over a fire while visitors tramp through the mud and the cacao “chakra.”
+The guide tells the history of the specific cacao and shows you what a cacao pod looks like inside, as he explains the production from bean to bar.